pshrmn/understanding-rollup/nodes.md

   * initialize left node using the scope
   * initialize right node using the parent scope
   * initialize body (possibly replacing scope)
-  * set string type as possible value for left
-* initialiseScope - create a new scope
+* initialiseScope - create a new scope that is a block scope

 ### ForOfStatement